 GridGain announced In-Memory Accelerator for Hadoop, offering benefits of in-memory computing to Hadoop applications.
 InfoQ spoke with Nikita Ivanov from GridGain about the product's architecture.

-SQL-on-Hadoop technologies include a SQL layer or a SQL database over Hadoop.
-These solutions are becoming popular recently as they solve the data management issues of Hadoop and provide a scale-out alternative for traditional RDBMSs.
-InfoQ spoke with Rich Reimer, VP of Marketing and Product Management at Splice Machine about the architecture and data patterns for SQL in Hadoop databases.
+InfoQ spoke with Rich Reimer, VP of Marketing and Product Management at Splice Machine about the architecture and data patterns for SQL-on-Hadoop technologies.

-Apache Tez is a new distributed execution framework that is targeted to-wards data-processing applications on Hadoop.
-But what exactly is it?
-How does it work?
-In the presentation, “Apache Tez: Accelerating Hadoop Query Processing”, Bikas Saha and Arun Murthy discuss Tez’s design, highlight some of its features and share initial results obtained by making Hive use Tez instead of MapReduce.
+Bikas Saha and Arun Murthy discuss Tez’s design, highlight some of its features and share some of the initial results obtained by making Hive use Tez instead of MapReduce.